itcon-pty-au/typingmind-cloud-backup/README.md

     }
 ]
 ``
-If you are using typingcloud, use the below
+If you are using typingmind cloud, use the below
 ``
 [
     {